Tribox-Design/tribox-gatsby-website/content/work/manglaba-laundry-service.md

 date: 2021-01-22T07:11:21.504Z
 title: Manglaba Laundry Service
 thumbnail: ../assets/manglaba-logo.png
-simpleDescription: Manglaba is a laundry service based in Cebu City.
+shortDescription: Manglaba is a laundry service based in Cebu City.
 description: |-
   Manglaba is a laundry service based in Cebu City.
 Their vision was to change their brand identity to one that is friendly, witty, and playful.